Cinema & Entertainment

 Secrets from the old trunk

-50 years after Marilyn Monroe's death, a new and unexpected element surfaces: an old trunk containing secrets.
+A new and unexpected element surfaces fifty years after Marilyn Monroe's death: an old trunk containing secrets.

-Through this chest, we delve into the intimacy of the most famous blonde in the history of cinema.
+Through this chest, we delve into the intimacy of the most famous blonde in cinema history.

 MOVIE STAR ANIMALS 55’